shyrwinsia/dcydr/README.md

 ## Disclaimer

-I am not liable for any disastrous consequences that may have resulted from the suggestions of the app.
+I am not liable for any disastrous consequences that may result from the suggestions of the app.

 ## Bugs and Issues

 This is just a side-project I write during my free time.
-It's not perfect, so don't complain.
-But still, I'll do my best to fix legit bugs.
+It's not perfect and I'll do my best to fix legit bugs.
+If you see something wrong, fork this repo and send me a pull request.
+I'd love to collaborate.

 ## Upcoming Features

 This app aims to be simple, clean and fast.
 A picking animation or a 'shake to pick' will never be added as a feature.
-There are other apps out there that do that, but this isn't one of them.
+There are other apps out there that already do that.
 By contrast, here are some features I'm planning to do in the future:

 - Categorize items and lists
 - Batch select and deselect